lvjhn/draft_ph-wiki-datasets/README.md

 functions for extracting information either from `Article` or `Map` objects.

 ## API Design

+### General Helpers
+The general helpers script contains simple and quick functions for commonly used functions such as flattening a JSON tree.

+* `flatten(tree)` - flattens a JSON tree

 ### **`Client`**
 The client class can be instantiated using the following syntax.